Hannah-PortSwigger/SaveBchecksToFile/README.md

 - UI to configure locations
 - Recurse GitHub directories rather than manually specifying
 - Use threads to maintain responsiveness in Burp

+## Limitations
+Due to the import mechanism, it is not possible to directly import BChecks to the user options configuration.
+Users will need to import the folder manually.